alhog/KadenaTokenMint/README.md

 After successfully connecting your wallet to the mainnet, you'll be ready to proceed to the final step: deploying your token contract to the Kadena mainnet.

+### **Step 10: Deploy Your Contract to the Mainnet**

+*Now that you've acquired mainnet KDA tokens and connected your Kadena wallet to the mainnet network, you're ready to deploy your token contract to the live Kadena blockchain.
+This step will make your token available for others to use, trade, and interact with on the mainnet.*

+10.1. **Open a Terminal or Command Prompt**
+   - Open a terminal or command prompt on your system.
+   - Navigate to the directory containing your token contract file (e.g., `token.pact`).

+10.2. **Load Your Contract**
+   - Use the `pact` command-line tool to load your token contract:
+     ```
+     pact --load token.pact --envdata envdata.json
+     ```
+   - This command loads your contract code and prepares it for deployment.

+10.3. **Connect to the Mainnet**
+   - Next, you'll need to specify the Kadena mainnet as the target blockchain for deployment.
+   - Use the `--host` and `--port` flags to connect to the mainnet:
+     ```
+     pact --host mainnet.kadena.io --port 443 --tls
+     ```
+   - These flags specify the mainnet URL and enable TLS (Transport Layer Security) for a secure connection.

+10.4. **Prepare the Deployment Command**
+   - Use the `pact` command-line tool to prepare the deployment command:
+     ```
+     pact --code '(token.token-main-entry)'
+     ```
+   - This command specifies the entry point for your token contract, which is typically a function named `token-main-entry` or something similar.

+10.5. **Sign and Submit the Deployment Transaction**
+   - Your Kadena wallet will prompt you to sign the deployment transaction.
+   - Open your wallet application, review the transaction details, and confirm the deployment.
+   - The transaction will require a gas fee, which will be paid using the KDA tokens in your wallet.

+10.6. **Wait for Transaction Confirmation**
+   - After submitting the deployment transaction, you'll need to wait for it to be processed and confirmed on the Kadena mainnet.
+   - This process may take a few minutes, depending on the network conditions.

+10.7. **Verify Successful Deployment**
+   - Once the transaction is confirmed, you can use the `pact` command-line tool or your Kadena wallet to interact with your deployed token contract on the mainnet.
+   - Try executing various token functions, such as minting, transferring, or burning (if applicable), to ensure that your contract is functioning as expected on the mainnet.

+10.8. **Announce and Promote Your Token**
+   - After successfully deploying your token to the Kadena mainnet, you can announce and promote it to potential users and investors.
+   - Provide the contract address and instructions for interacting with your token, such as how to add it to wallets or exchange listings.
+   - Consider creating a website, social media presence, or other marketing materials to raise awareness of your token.

+***Congratulations!
+You've successfully completed the process of launching a token on the Kadena blockchain.
+Your token is now live on the mainnet, and users can interact with it using their Kadena wallets and KDA tokens.***

+Remember to continue monitoring and maintaining your token contract, addressing any issues or updates as needed, and engaging with the Kadena community for support and collaboration.